Oldkin/ROS/src/lab1/README.md

 This code is a simple robot simulation that moves a robot forward until an obstacle is detected.
-The obstacle is detected by a simulated laser scan, which goes from 135 degrees left of robot forward center to 135 degrees right of robot forward center.
-The stopping distance is given as the parameter 'warning_distance' inside `lab1_stop_at_obstacle.launch`.
+The obstacle is detected by a simulated laser scan, which goes from 135 degrees left of robot forward center to 135 degrees right of robot 'warning_distance' inside `lab1_stop_at_obstacle.launch`.

 The code is organized as two ROS nodes, one which detects obstacles using the